guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 ## YouTube

+- [Attention Mechanisms in Recurrent Neural Networks (RNNs) - IGGG](https://www.youtube.com/watch?v=QuvRWevJMZ4) - A talk for a reading group on attention mechanisms (Paper: Neural Machine Translation by Jointly Learning to Align and Translate)
 - [Tensor Calculus and the Calculus of Moving Surfaces](https://www.youtube.com/playlist?list=PLlXfTHzgMRULkodlIEqfgTS-H1AY_bNtq) - Generalize properly how Tensors work, yet just watching a few videos already helps a lot to grasp the concepts
 - [Deep Learning & Machine Learning (Advanced topics)](https://www.youtube.com/playlist?list=PLlp-GWNOd6m4C_-9HxuHg2_ZeI2Yzwwqt) - A list of videos about deep learning that I found interesting or useful, this is a mix of a bit of everything
 - [Signal Processing YouTube Playlist](https://www.youtube.com/playlist?list=PLlp-GWNOd6m6gSz0wIcpvl4ixSlS-HEmr) - A YouTube playlist I composed about DFT/FFT, STFT and the Laplace transform - I was mad about my software engineering bachelor not including signal processing classes (except a bit in the quantum physics class)